iameas/artemis/README.md

 - Thanks to the developers and AI experts who are making Artemis Kim smarter every day.
 - Special thanks to the communities behind the technologies we use, such as TensorFlow, PyTorch, and others.

-Key Updates:

-Download Links: Emphasizes that Artemis Kim can be downloaded from mobile stores (Play Store, App Store) and has a dedicated page for desktop and smartwatch versions.

-How to Use: Simplified instructions for getting started with Artemis Kim, focusing on easy installation and usage across different devices.

-Involvement: Invites contributors to help improve Artemis Kim and participate in its development.

-This version is more aligned with Artemis Kim being a downloadable app, available on multiple platforms, with clear instructions on where users can find and install it.